 When some other person is selling goods on your behalf, you need to sign a consignment agreement with him to avoid any legal pitfalls.
-A Consignment Agreement is documented when the “consignor” allows the “consignee” the authority to sell stock belonging to the consignor.
-The Consignment Agreement specifies the selling of a particular stock or merchandise.
+A consignment Agreement is documented when the “consignor” allows the “consignee” the authority to sell stock belonging to the consignor.
+A consignment Agreement specifies the selling of a particular stock or merchandise.

 The agreement includes:

-- The site where the merchandise are sold
+- The site where the merchandise is sold.

 - Consignee’s commission.

-- Right of the consignor to have unsold items
+- Legal rights of the consignor to have unsold items.

 - You are the person who wants to sell items for others.